Dielee/teamsPresenceBridge/README.md

 2.2 Start container `docker run -d -p 5557:5557 -e azureApplicationId="applicationId" -e azureClientKey="<clientKey>" -e azureTenantId="<tenantId>" teamspresencebridge:latest`

 2.3 Authenticate your application with graph api.
-Open your browser an go to `http://dockerIp:5557/getRequestURL`.
+Open your browser and go to `http://dockerIp:5557/getRequestURL`.
 If everything has been configured correctly, you will now be asked whether the app should be authorized.
 Select "Yes" and then copy the forwarded URL in the browser.
 Next, go to `http://dockerIp:5557/getToken?url=yourRequestURL` and paste the copied request URL from /getRequestURL.